smizy/docker-apache-drill/README.md

 ```

-* You can multi-host distributed hdfs/drill cluster with overlay network and swarm setup
+* You can run multi-host distributed hdfs/drill cluster with overlay "vnet" network
+(instead of bridge network) and swarm(v1.1) setup.

 ## mustache.sh LICENSE